ON THE PAIN OF DIAGNOSIS and

 essential in order to exclude or diagnose a lymphoma.
 The

 tests done on the sample are also needed to determine the type of

-lymphoma, which is needed in order to guide therapy.
+lymphoma and the grade, which is required in order to guide the

-Also, if feasible: go to a center that can
+recommend that you go to a research center that can

 a portion of the tissue